Call us on

 Our Court of Protection team can assist in setting up a special needs trust, ensuring that your payment does not affect your entitlement to valuable means-tested benefits.
 They can also help with managing your affairs in circumstances where your injury has affected your ability to do so for yourself.

-IM Asset Management can provide financial advice and specialises in investing money awarded as a result of a legal claim for injury.
+Our Asset Management team can provide financial advice and specialises in investing money awarded as a result of a legal claim for injury.

 Our Family Law team can prepare pre-nuptial agreements to ensure that the settlement you received to meet your on-going physical and financial needs are protected in the event of a divorce.

-Finally, our Public Law team can help ensure you have access to any local authority care or support reasonably required over and above any private care needs you have.
-We have a long history of campaigning, fundraising and working with leading armed forces welfare organisations and can assist veterans in accessing any help they need when they return to civilian life.
+Finally, our Public Law & Human Rights team can help ensure you have access to any local authority care or support reasonably required over and above any private care needs you have.
+We have a long history of campaigning, fundraising and working with leading armed forces welfare organisations and can assist veterans in accessing the help they need when they return to civilian life.
 Read more about veteran support here.

 All Scottish cases will be handled by the Scottish law firm with which we are associated, Irwin Mitchell Scotland LLP.
 The law relating to funding is different in Scotland and you will receive separate advice about what that means as well as a separate funding agreement.

 * Subject to entering into a No Win No Fee agreement in conjunction with our Allianz Litigate insurance policy and complying with your responsibilities under its terms.

 Contact us today